ldenholm/eat_food/README.md

 <h1 align="center">Eat Food App</h1>
-<h4 align="center">This is a sample application in which I will be exploring the redux pattern in the form of ngrx.</h4>
+<h4 align="center">This is a sample application in which I will be exploring the redux pattern.</h4>

 ```bash
 #As per usual use below to install dependencies: